etirelli/impl_agentic_systems_course/README.md

-# Building Agentic Systems
+# Hands-On AI: Implementing Agentic Systems
-This is the repository for the LinkedIn Learning course `Building Agentic Systems`.
+This is the repository for the LinkedIn Learning course `Hands-On AI: Implementing Agentic Systems`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions